"

 Introduction

-The collaborative writing of this textbook was one of those renewable assignments for my fully online, asynchronous graduate-level learning theories course, EDLT 7726.
-As instructional design doctoral students, my students didn’t just need to understand learning theories—they needed to be able to apply them.
+The collaborative writing of this textbook was one of those renewable assignments for my fully online, asynchronous graduate-level learning theories course at Idaho State University, EDLT 7726.
+As instructional design doctoral students, my students didn’t just need to understand learning theories.
+They needed to be able to apply them.
 They also needed hands-on experience with educational technologies, practice in both technical and academic writing, and opportunities to engage in peer collaboration and feedback.

 How This Book Was Created

 Each student chose a learning theory, researched it, and located relevant Open Educational Resources (OER) that they could remix in their chapter.
-They then drafted, peer-reviewed, and revised a full chapter on their selected theory.
+For some of the theories, there was little to no OER available.
+They then researched, drafted, peer-reviewed, and revised a full chapter on their selected theory.
 In doing so, they:

-- Wrote measurable learning objectives and created written and video content aligned with those objectives.
+• Wrote measurable learning objectives and curated and created written and video content aligned with those objectives.

-- Used AI tools to co-create images, alt text, image descriptions, case studies, examples, and potential discussion questions.
+• Used AI tools (critically, using the CRAFT strategy) to co-create images, alt text, image descriptions, case studies, examples, and potential discussion questions.

 This wasn’t just an academic exercise.
 It was an authentic instructional design experience.